tema2395/crypto_changer/README.md

-Simple crypto exchange bot for telegram
+Сrypto exchange bot for telegram